Terms and conditions

 7. Liability

 7.2.
-HESA has no obligations to the Customer or any individual Delegate, whether in contract, tort, breach of statutory duty or otherwise, beyond its obligations expressly set out in this Agreement and those imposed by law.
-HESA shall not have any liability (however caused) for any loss of profit, business, contracts, revenues, increased costs or expenses or any indirect or consequential loss arising under this Agreement and the maximum liability of HESA to the Customer or any Delegates for any loss or damage of any kind arising from this Agreement shall not in any event exceed the Training Event Fee and/or the Consultancy Fee.
+Jisc has no obligations to the Customer or any individual Delegate, whether in contract, tort, breach of statutory duty or otherwise, beyond its obligations expressly set out in this Agreement and those imposed by law.
+Jisc shall not have any liability (however caused) for any loss of profit, business, contracts, revenues, increased costs or expenses or any indirect or consequential loss arising under this Agreement and the maximum liability of Jisc to the Customer or any Delegates for any loss or damage of any kind arising from this Agreement shall not in any event exceed the Training Event Fee and/or the Consultancy Fee.
 Nothing in this Agreement limits any liability which cannot legally be limited.

 8. Data Protection